History of the South Korea national football team: London Generation

+Under-20 team

-Red Fury (1983)
+Red Fury

-Having finished the qualifying tournament as third place, South Korea under-19 could not originally play the final stage in the 1982 AFC Youth Championship.
-However, the North Korean FA was punished with a two-year suspension for assaulting a referee at the 1982 Asian Games by the Asian Football Confederation, so South Korea fortunately advanced to the final stage instead of North Korea, the runners-up.
-Then they qualified for the 1983 FIFA World Youth Championship, after winning the championship.
-The manager Park Jong-hwan trained his team with tactics which demanded a lot of stamina and extreme teamwork for World Youth Championship.
+South Korea's under-19 team, which finished third in the qualifying tournament, was initially ineligible to play in the final stage of the 1982 AFC Youth Championship.
+However, the North Korean FA was punished with a two-year suspension for assaulting a referee at the 1982 Asian Games by the Asian Football Confederation, so South Korea advanced to the final stage instead of North Korea, the runners-up.
+After winning the tournament, South Korea qualified for the 1983 FIFA World Youth Championship as Asian champions.
+Manager Park Jong-hwan trained his team with tactics that demanded a lot of endurance and teamwork for the World Youth Championship.

 Drawn in a group with Scotland, Australia and the host Mexico, South Korea lost their first game against Scotland, but they advanced to the knockout stage by defeating the other two teams.
-In the quarter-finals, they faced Uruguay, and won the game 2–1 with a forward Shin Yon-ho's two goals after extra time.
-The news that they reached the semi-finals for the first time in a FIFA competition became a myth in South Korea, a weak country in sports at that time, although it was a youth competition.
-The foreign press were also interested in South Korean team's achievement, describing it as the "Red Fury".
-South Korea finished the tournament in fourth place after losing to Brazil and Poland, and a South Korean defender Kim Pan-keun was named in official All-Star Team.
+In the quarter-finals, they faced Uruguay, and won the game 2–1 with two extra time goals by Shin Yon-ho.
+The news that they reached the semi-finals for the first time in a FIFA competition became a myth in South Korea, a weak country in sports at the time, although it was a youth competition.
+The foreign press was also interested in South Korea's achievement, describing it as the "Red Fury".
+South Korea finished the tournament in fourth place after losing to Brazil and Poland, and South Korean defender Kim Pan-keun was named in the official All-Star Team.
+The name of "Red Devils", the supporters' group for the South Korean national team, was inspired by this story.